 In my Season of the Sakura piece I wrote about early “anime influenced” games in the United States.
 In the time period leading up to the later 1990s these instances in gaming were far and few in between, and many were often ‘localized’ and altered to remove references of their Japanese origin.
 In going over this idea in my head I was trying to recollect the first time I saw “anime” in a game in the US that wasn’t necessarily a strict anime or manga -sourced title – keeping in mind this would be the “ah ha” moment for me – and this is the one I remember; ‘Formula One: Built to Win’ on the NES.

-F1:BTW (Yeah I know.
-By now you should be used to my game title acronyms) was developed by a Japanese company called Winkysoft.
-Winkysoft is likely not know to many westerners, other than they produced the NES game Tom Sawyer and also published a game utilizing the Macross license in japan.
+F1:BTW was developed by a Japanese company called Winkysoft.
+Winkysoft is likely not known to many westerners, other than they produced the NES game Tom Sawyer and also published a game utilizing the Macross license in japan.
 F1:BTW would be published by the now-defunct SETA Corporation.
 SETA published a solid amount of titles for Nintendo properties for roughly twenty years, focusing primarily on puzzle titles.
 They published three Formula One inspired racing games total, two on the Super Famicom (SNES) that were self developed/published and the one here on the Famicom (NES) developed under Winkysoft, F1:BTW.

 Many individuals who played the SNES/Super Famicom have likely came across or seen SETA’s two efforts for that console.
 In the United States they were called ‘F1 ROC’ and ‘F1 ROC 2’; in some regions they were known as ‘Exhaust Heat.’
 They were decent arcade -style driving titles for the time, especially compared to some of the other 16 bit offerings that featured high level open wheel racing such as Formula One and Indycar.
 Prior to these however, SETA would produce F1:BTW, and it’s a very interesting Nintendo case study for racing games.